DEI AT WORK

-Creating a more diverse and inclusive workplace is neither an individual effort nor should it be viewed as a task.
-It’s the linchpin of an organization and will create more engaging and sustainable workplace cultures improving employee satisfaction and your company’s bottom line.
+Creating a more diverse and inclusive workplace is a team effort and should be perpetuated from the top.
+Diversity is the linchpin of an organization and will create more engaging and sustainable workplace cultures improving employee satisfaction and your company’s bottom line.

 Diversity means a greater market of ideas.
 A Harvard study found that diverse companies are 70 percent more likely to capture new markets.

 33 percent of high-performance teams consist of racial, ethnic and gender diversity based on the national average, according to McKinsey & Company.